Qaswara98/Thesis_PCA_vs_AE/README.md

 ## Get Data

-The dataset used for this project is accessible for download from the Expression Omnibus (GEO) database, under the identifier GSE216738.
+The dataset used for this project is sourced from the Gene Expression Omnibus (GEO) database.
+It is identifiable under the accession number `GSE216738`.
+The specific file used for the analysis is `GSE216738_RAW_COUNTS_Abnormal-AML-50bp.txt.gz`.

+For direct access to the dataset, please visit the [GEO database](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE216738).

 # Introduction